-- A single vehicle with a gross vehicle weight rating (GVWR of more than 26,000 pounds. - A trailer with a GVWR of more than 10,000 pounds if the gross combination weight rating is more than 26,000 pounds - A vehicle designed to transport more than 15 persons (including the driver) - Any size vehicle which requires hazardous materials placards.
+Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more.

+A trailer with a GVWR of more than 10,000 pounds if the gross combination weight rating (GCWR) is 26,001 pounds or more.

+A vehicle designed to transport 16 or more passengers (including the driver).

+Any size vehicle that is used in the transportation of any material that requires hazardous materials placards or any quantity of a material listed as a select agent or toxin in 42 CFR 73.
+Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
+Contact your local department of driver licensing for more information.